By: Premier Intern Staff

 What is the best way to overcome a concussion?
 The only way to recover is giving the brain time to recover.
 This involves restricting activity as well as giving it the rest it needs, which includes reducing screen time on computers and TVs as well.

 How can we prevent concussions?
-The only way to fully prevent sport concussions would be to abstain from them; however there are preventative measures that can be taken.
+The only way to fully prevent sport-related concussions would be to abstain from sport; however there are preventative measures that can be taken to reduce risk.
 Make sure that you wear the proper equipment for the sport, use proper technique for physical contact sports, follow the rules when it comes to tackling, checking, etc., and have good sportsmanship.

 Concussion premieres December 25th.
 Be sure to check it out!’